LuisGarcia777/Tripleten_projects/README.md

 ## Overview

 This project focuses on analyzing Airbnb data across Manhattan to identify high-yield rental opportunities.
 The goal was to support investment decisions by uncovering profitable neighborhoods and property types.
-As part of Sprint 1, I worked on collecting, cleaning, and modeling the data to create insights and strategies tailored to client investment goals.
+I worked on collecting, cleaning, and modeling the data to create insights and strategies tailored to client investment goals.

 ## Key Questions Addressed